Have you ever read a blog that was pushing for or against one particular employee assessment?

 - They tend to be most valid when measuring organizational outcomes like turnover, performance, and success in training.

-- Candidates may be able to answer dishonestly in an effort to produce a favorable decision rather than an honest representation of role compatibility.
+- As with interviews, candidates may answer dishonestly in an effort to produce a favorable decision rather than give an honest representation of role compatibility.

-- This category of evaluation is based only on past experience, and it does not measure future potential or give assistance in managing and developing employees who are hired.
+- This category of evaluation gathers data from past experience.
+It does not measure future potential or give assistance in managing and developing employees who are hired.

 - These tests tend to be most valid when measuring specific organizational outcomes like job performance.

-- Even if candidates fail to ace the test, their results can still provide useful feedback, to you and to them, regarding the amount of training that is still necessary before they are likely to be successful in the role.
+- Even if candidates fail to ace the test, their results can still provide useful feedback regarding the amount of training that is still necessary before they are likely to be successful in the role.

-- This type of testing may not prove as useful in jobs where the desired knowledge can be obtained in short, on-the-job training sessions.
+- The job knowledge test may not prove as useful in jobs where the desired knowledge can be obtained in short, on-the-job training sessions.

-The physical ability test is a way to test physical skills that are required in order to perform the job in question–like strength, balance, and speed.
-Detecting candidates who lack the physical ability required for job success is the goal, because common sense dictates that physical jobs require physical skill or ability.
+The physical ability test measures physical skills that are required in order to perform the job in question–like strength, balance and speed.

 - Physical evaluations tend to be most valid when measuring organizational outcomes for physically demanding jobs.